 This shift in perception can heal our disconnected relationship with our bodies and assist us in consciously supporting it and making lifestyle choices that promote health.
 This approach is the only way we can restore health and wholeness after being disconnected for so long.
 This also depends upon our fundamental understanding of how our body works and clearly our perceptual paradigm of how we can assist it in remaining healthy.

 Now more than ever, we must shift this paradigm of erroneous perception.
 COVID19 has more than ever made this an imperative and urgent necessity.
 If we view the mechanism of how the Sars-CoV2 virus operates to overwhelm the immune response when the liver and microbiome are compromised and compare it to infection in a person with a healthy liver and microbiome, we will be able to glean how a healthy foundation can eclipse an exaggerated immune response and restore health in a short time when under attack.
 Our body is wired for health.
 Let us offer it what it needs, to do what it does best, to support and protect us from harm.
 For that, it relies on us to make conscious choices.

 This paradigm shift can save us from a diminished quality of life and an untimely death from not just COVID19, but all other co-morbidities as well.

 Being healthy is ultimately a choice, whose time has finally arrived.

-©September 2020 Kalpana (Rose) M. Kumar M.D., CEO and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
+©September 2020 Kalpana (Rose) M. Kumar M.D., CEO, and Medical Director, The Ommani Center for Integrative Medicine, Pewaukee, WI. www.ommanicenter.com Author of 2nd Edition – Becoming Real: Reclaiming Your Health in Midlife 2014, Medial Press.
 She is currently accepting new patients-call 262.695.5311 for an appointment.
-During this time of COVID19 pandemic, she is offering both telephonic or in-person appointments for those people free of symptoms.
+During this time of the COVID19 pandemic, she is offering both telephonic or in-person appointments for those people free of symptoms.